 Friends of Fakahatchee: Dedicated to financial and volunteer support to preserve the unique ecology and cultural heritage of Fakahatchee Strand Preserve State Park and educate the public about its importance.

 About the The Big Cypress Bend Boardwalk

-As you walk along the boardwalk, you are entering the central slough, the deepest part of the Fakahatchee Strand.
+As you walk along the boardwalk, you are entering the central slough, the deepest part of the Fakahatchee Preserve.
 The bald cypress trees surrounding the boardwalk are hundreds of years old.
 The smaller pop ash and pond apple trees host epiphytic orchids, ferns and bromeliads in their multiple trunks.
 Pickerel weed and alligator flag plants thrive in the slowly moving water below the boardwalk.

 Boardwalk Expansion Project

 After a decade of planning the Boardwalk Expansion Project construction began in May 2021 to create a safe parking area, build restrooms, an Interpretive Pavilion and a Boardwalk leading to Green Heron Lake via the old Boardwalk.
 Read more on our Projects page.

 Part of a decade of architectural planning included developing a story line to engage visitors.
 It was in January 2015 that the Park and FOF took the first steps in a six-month process to develop an Interpretive Prospectus by hosting an Interpretive Planning Workshop at Rookery Bay.
 The event was facilitated by Jennifer Rigby and Kris Whipple from the Acorn Group, a specialist interpretive planning firm whom FOF had retained for the duration of this project.
 Read more about this exciting step forward here.